awslabs/amazon-eks-ami/doc/usage/g7-ami.md

 ### Using the custom AMI with Karpenter

-If you use Karpenter, create a dedicated EC2NodeClass and NodePool constrained to G7 instances.
-Do not add G7 to an existing NodePool that uses the default EKS GPU AMI.
+If you use Karpenter, create a dedicated EC2NodeClass and NodePool for instances using this AMI.
+Do not use this AMI with P3, P3dn, or G6f instances.

 ```yaml
 apiVersion: karpenter.k8s.aws/v1